simoncblyth/opticks/notes/issues/torus_replacement_on_the_fly.rst

 ----------

 * hmm actually just want to write the solid, can G4 GDML be persuaded/tricked into doing that
+* hacked GDML writing of solids in X4GDMLParser X4GDMLWriter, notes in review.
 * :doc:`G4GDML_review`